kadena-community/kadena.js/packages/libs/pact-script/README.md

    * - the tx signed by the correct user via "enforceGuard" (Authorization)
    * - amount is positive
    * - amount is less than or equal to the account's balance
-   * after these check it's safe to update the account balance in the debit method */ protected DEBIT = this.capability(
+   * after these checks, it's safe to update the account balance in the debit method */ protected DEBIT = this.capability(
     'DEBIT',